-Making knots with arms and then untangling them to practice teamwork and problem solving!
+Summary: Make knots with your arms and then untangling them to practice teamwork and problem solving!

-3. Next, tell everyone to put their left hand in the middle of the circle and grab someone else’s left hand, again making sure that it is not the person on their immediate left or right (they should also be holding hands with two different people).
+- Next, tell everyone to put their left hand in the middle of the circle and grab someone else’s left hand, again making sure that it is not the person on their immediate left or right.
+They should also be holding hands with two different people.

-4. If you to make sure that everyone is connected, have the groups quickly “pass a pulse” around the circle.
+- If you want, you can check that everyone is connected by having the group quickly “pass a pulse” around the circle.

-5. Once the group is well-tangled, explain that their job is to untangle themselves without letting go of each other’s hands
+- Once the group is well-tangled, explain that their job is to untangle themselves without letting go of each other’s hands

-6. Walk around the group and observe the strategies that players are using and the way different people are displaying leadership.
+- Walk around the group and observe the strategies that players are using and the way different people are displaying leadership and teamwork.
 Also, make sure that people are physically safe and mindful of each other.

 - Did anyone try to step into a leadership role?
 How can you be a leader in this situation?